PseudoDevs/IamGhost/bbmd5.md

-Last updated: 2024-04-08 14:56:01
+Last updated: 2024-04-08 14:56:33
-Random Quote: When I look at something, I don't see it for what it is, I see it for what it could be.
-When I look at something, I see how it ends. - Miguel Angel Felix Gallardo
+Random Quote: Business is changing and we must change with it. - Miguel Angel Felix Gallardo